sercasti/apprunner-nodejs-app/README.md

 # aws-nodejs-app

-This is a sample application using nodejs runtime, to pull data from an aurora database via RDS proxy It can be deployed with Copilot to run with the App Runner Service, or Fargate.
+This is a sample application using nodejs runtime, to pull data from an aurora database via RDS proxy It can be deployed with Copilot to run with the App Runner Service, Fargate ARM or Fargate x86 and it includes a load testing benchmark tool.

+### TLDR; give me the results: https://github.com/sercasti/apprunner-nodejs-app/blob/main/BenchResults/Results.png

 ## AWS Copilot